framlin/Lyra_MIDI_ino/README.md

 Lyra_MIDI_ino
 =============

-An Arduino-powering MIDI-Controller for the Lyras of Christoph März
+An Arduino-driving MIDI-Controller for the Lyras of Christoph März

 Have a look at
 [Lyra Sound Lab](https://www.youtube.com/channel/UC4BnuKw4lP4ZwNQWtT9Ahdw)